Jeffrey Evangelos: Early life

-Evangelos was born in Concord, Massachusetts and earned a B.S. in economics and history from Brockport State College in Brockport, New York.
+Evangelos was born in Concord, Massachusetts, on November 3, 1952.
+He earned a B.S. in economics and history from Brockport State College in Brockport, New York.
 Afterwards, he moved to Maine and attended the University of Maine, where he earned a M.A. in history.
 He then began working in the public sector, including work in rural Washington County, Maine in municipal government.
-He was then hired as town manager in Warren, Maine in 1976 at the age of 23.
+He was then hired as town manager in Warren, Maine, in 1976 at the age of 23.